 The admissions experience isn’t much, unlike what you experienced as an undergrad.
 It often consists of a tour, meeting with the admissions staff, meeting with current pharmacy students, and meeting with professors and faculty.
 There’s likely a formal interview at some point, but you should treat the entire experience like an interview.

 Your interactions with your fellow candidates, as well as your interactions with current students, faculty, and staff, will be observed and assessed.
-Interviews may be in an individual or group format, a single interview, or a multiple mini-interview format.
-The interview may be in-person or virtual, depending on the current landscape of the COVID-19 pandemic.
+Depending on the current landscape of the COVID-19 pandemic, interviews may be in an individual or group format, a single interview, or a multiple mini-interview format.
+They may also be in-person or virtual.

 10 Pharmacy School Interview Tips and Tricks